tombull/office365-smtp-proxy/README.md

 1. Create an "App Registration"
 2. Note down the Client/Application ID and Tenant ID
-3. Create a Client Secret and record tge value
+3. Create a Client Secret and record the value
 4. Grant the application "mail.send" API permission
 5. Grant Admin Consent for the API permissions